Western News - Photographer’s focus inward brings greater depth of field

 A natural talent, Charles, BA’08, had been shooting and developing his own film since he was 12.
 But “digital photography was foreign to me,” he said.
 After poring over books and tutorials, he sought out mentors to critique his work.
 He also interned at 235 Films, home to some of the most successful music video producers in Canada, allowing him to improve at a staggering rate.

-Today, alongside images of Canada’s top rapper, Charles’ portfolio boasts shots of Snoop Dog, Janelle Monáe and Slash.
-He stands among the world’s noted photographers as a Canon ambassador and owns a media production company.
+Today, alongside images of Canada’s top rapper, Charles’ portfolio boasts shots of Snoop Dogg, Janelle Monáe and Slash.
+He stands among the world’s noted photographers as a Canon Ambassador and owns a media production company as a writer, director and producer.

 Yet, “a lot of the most seemingly impressive things I’ve done have had a dark aspect to them,” Charles said, recalling an “existential crisis” that saw him train his focus inward, emerging to use his artistry as a mental health advocate.